enginsurmeli/raman-microscope-desktop-app/README.md

 - **User Interface Design:** Designed a user-friendly interface for the desktop application to facilitate easy operation and data visualization.
 - **Database Implementation:** Created a database for storing and analyzing Raman spectra, enabling spectral matching for defect characterization.

-## Achievements
-- Led the development of the custom Raman microscope system from concept to implementation.
-- Successfully implemented real-time data processing algorithms for rapid defect identification.
-- Designed and implemented a user-friendly desktop application for microscope control and spectral analysis.
-- Established a comprehensive database for spectral analysis and defect characterization.

 ## Future Work
 - Explore advanced data processing techniques to enhance defect identification accuracy.
 - Integrate machine learning algorithms for automated defect classification.